-California has participated in the International Fuel Tax Agreement (IFTA) since January 1, 1996.
+California has participated in the International Fuel Tax Agreement (IFTA), with respect to California's diesel fuel tax, since January 1, 1996.
 Under the IFTA, interstate truckers are required to submit quarterly reports detailing the number of gallons of fuel they use in each state or Canadian province.
 Each trucker is required to file his or her report with a single home (base) state and is taxed based on where the trucker consumes fuel.